• appointment@healthcheckbox.com

 • Soft lumps and swelling around the anus.

-• Defecation that is full of pain.
+• Defecation is full of pain.

 • Bleeding in the rectum in case of internal piles.

-b) The symptoms of internal hemorrhoids can include:
+2. The symptoms of internal hemorrhoids can include:

 • Passing of blood during bowel movements